-If you are a Missionary Kid with the International Mission Board, either active or former, please contact: Coordinator, International Mission Board, Tax Section, Office of Finance, PO Box 6767, 3806 Monument Avenue, Richmond, VA 23230-0767, (804) 353-6655, Ext.
-1319.
-The Missionary Kid School Allowance is available to missionaries in active service who have college-age children, provided the Missionary Kid has been on the field for 36 months.
-A prorated amount is available to certain former missionaries, depending on the dates of service.
-Please contact the Coordinator at the International Mission Board address for more information.
+If you are a Missionary Kid (MK) with the International Mission Board (IMB), either active or former field personnel, please contact: IMB, Benefits Department, Office of Global Personnel, PO Box 6767, Richmond, VA 23230-0767 or email Kathy Jones at kjones@imb.org.

+The MKSAPS may be available to field personnel in active service provided the MK has been on the field for 36 months prior to age 18.
+A prorated amount may be available to certain former field personnel, depending on the dates of service.
+Please contact the above listed office for more information for current eligibility criteria.